wagtail/gsoc/README.md

 ## 2024

 👋 we’ve not decided whether we’ll take part in 2024.
-If you want to participate with us, please register your interest with [our form: wagtail.org/gsoc-apply](https://wagtail.org/gsoc-apply/)
+We will decide at the beginning of February 2024, in accordance with the [GSoC timeline](https://developers.google.com/open-source/gsoc/timeline).
+If you want to participate with us, please register your interest with [our form: wagtail.org/gsoc-apply](https://wagtail.org/gsoc-apply/).

 ## 2023